IBB-KaichengGroup/image_cropper/README.md

 * Previously created output images with the same path will be replaced everytime `main.R` is run.
 * Previously created output images with different paths will not be deleted when `main.R` is run.
 * Input images remain unmodified when `main.R` is run.
 * The first time the script is run, it will likely automatically install some packages.
-Don't panic, subsequent times will not.
+Subsequent times will not.